What Does Dehydration Feel Like?

 In most cases, dehydration is nothing to worry about and can be treated by drinking plenty of fluids.
 But, if left untreated because you don’t know what dehydration feels like, it can become a serious problem.

-In this article, we will talk through what dehydration feels like, how to treat dehydration at home, as well as how to treat dehydration in infants.
+In this article, we'll talk through what dehydration feels like, how to treat dehydration at home, as well as how to treat dehydration in infants.

 What does dehydration feel like?

-Dehydration occurs when your body loses more fluid than it is able to take in.
+Dehydration occurs when your body loses more fluid than it's able to take in.
 As our bodies need water for expelling waste, maintaining body temperature, and protecting organs, a lack of it can cause a range of painful and distressing symptoms.

-For example, it is quite common to experience physical changes with dehydration.
+For example, it's quite common to experience physical changes with dehydration.
 White tongue, sunken eyes, and flushed skin are all common symptoms of dehydration to look out for, and you may experience a feeling of nausea too.
-Thirst is also a tell tale sign of dehydration, this is the brains way of warning you that you’re dehydrated.
+Thirst is also a tell tale sign of dehydration, this is the brains way of warning you that you may be lacking fluids.

 In terms of what dehydration feels like, there are five key symptoms of dehydration that you should be aware of: